MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsEmergencyCallingPolicy.md

 ```

 ### -NotificationGroup
-NotificationGroup is a email list of users and groups to be notified of an emergency call
+NotificationGroup is a email list of users and groups to be notified of an emergency call.
+Individual users or groups are separated by ;, for instance "group1@contoso.com;group2@contoso.com".

 ```yaml
 Type: String